BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Lou from Midnight PantherKei from Midnight PantherSonya from Midnight Panther

 Central Park Media had a pretty good measure of success with their release of the original manga by Ms. Yu Asagiri, and figured that releasing the OVAs here would be the next logical step.
 In both, in a bizarre neo-medieval setting, we meet a trio of girls who operate as an idol group called the Pussycats by day...and as assassins by night (as if the terrible music of that one song of theirs we hear wouldn't be enough to do the job, but I digress).
 Lou is a tomboy who is given all the monster-killing jobs so the creepy/irritating old lady who acts as their manager can have spare parts to make magical potions with.
 The other girls give her a lot of teasing over not being feminine enough, and while she obviously doesn't make it into BU for sizable tracts of land, she is given a couple of great jiggle takes, including one where she stomps up to Kei (in the fine tradition of Noriko from Gunbuster) to get mad at her for putting her body down again.
 Kei is the cute and perky one (who just happens to have an overactive animalistic side), and Sonya is the deep-voiced seductress who makes sure to have a good time before carrying out her duty (mainly so the readers/viewers can see, of course), and these two are responsible for going after men.
 Their failure rate is very low, needless to say.
 For their performance at King Bad's (don't ask) castle, they don't even sing; Lou just looks cute and Kei and Sonya wobble their way into the rather depraved audience's libido.
 I've read some of the manga, and, compared to that, this destroys any trace of charm that the story had.
-It's a nice little change of pace from Anime18's typical overcooked tentacle fare and current Sex For Complete Bastards 101 titles, but you'd be much better off with Lunatic Night or Visionary instead.
+It's a nice little change of pace from Anime18's typical overcooked tentacle fare and Sex For Complete Bastards 101 titles, but you'd be much better off with Lunatic Night or Visionary instead.

 Just a Line.